hershman/simplebeacon/README.md

 ## Installation / Running

+**All instructions are for Ubuntu Server 14.04 amd64, tested on an AWS micro instance.
+YMMV.**

 First, get the GA4GH API demo server working by [following the excellent instructions](http://ga4gh-reference-implementation.readthedocs.org/en/stable/demo.html).
 I suggest running the demo under `screen`, but you can always reconnect with a second shell/tty.

 This beacon requires flask and the GA4GH python libraries.
 The GA4GH API demo utilizes `virtualenv` to compartmentalize these dependencies and we can leverage that hard work.